-When the grandmother relocates her husband’s ashes, The Grave begins.
-Following her death, her family sells a portion of the property in order to provide enough financial support for the grandmother’s children (Porter 1).
 Miranda and Paul discover the grave while hunting, and out of curiosity, they plan to investigate the holes, where they discover a gold ring and a silver dove.
 They trade the treasure and resume their quest.
 Paul shoots a rabbit with his Winchester rifle.
 Miranda is frustrated for a few days after She skins and tests the rabbit.
 The reaction makes Miranda focus on a conservatively feminine world of pregnant rabbit that introduces her to the delivery process.
 When she sees the unborn rabbits, it is not a new thing; she recognizes the secrets associated with the mind and body that have been developing slowly.
 These secrets demonstrate the initiation of a young girl into womanhood.
 On a burning day at the market, she comes across a trader selling animal-shaped candies, which remind Miranda the killing of a pregnant rabbit during her childhood.
 What is unclear is the association between memory and the current condition of a grown-up Miranda who associates the stench at the market with corruption and sweetness with the grave many years ago (Porter 9).
 Her image of birth confined by death triggered by the pregnant rabbit changes into a metaphor by the recollection of treasures in the grave; the disturbing reality is replaced by Paul turning the silver dove in his hands.
 In addition, the shocking aspect of life and death is changed by the creative ability of the memory.
 This paper sets out to analyze language, the point of view and tone as demonstrated by Katherine Anne Porter in The Grave.

 Point of view

-In the story, the author uses the third person point of view, in particular, the author uses pronouns like “they/them”, “he/she”.
+In the story, the author uses the third person point of view, in particular, the author uses pronouns like "they/them", "he/she".
 Even though Porter is not part of the story, she is aware of all the characters in the story.
 Based on the fact that none of the characters is telling the story, is evident enough that it was written from a third person perspective.
-Nonetheless, the story develops from Miranda_x0092_s childhood memories.
+Nonetheless, the story develops from Miranda's childhood memories.
 It starts with the past introducing Miranda as a 9-year old who accompanies her brother, Paul on hunting adventures.
 At the end of the story Miranda reflects on her guilt and her relationship with Paul, and insights she captures regarding life as well as death.

 Tone